Cyber attack shuts down U.S. fuel pipeline 'jugular,' Biden briefed

-The incident is one of the most disruptive digital ransom operations ever reported and has drawn attention to how critical U.S. energy infrastructure is vulnerable to hackers.
-A prolonged shutdown would cause prices to spike at gasoline pumps ahead of peak summer driving season.
+The incident is one of the most disruptive digital ransom operations ever reported and has drawn attention to how vulnerable U.S. energy infrastructure is to hackers.
+A prolonged shutdown of the line would cause prices to spike at gasoline pumps ahead of peak summer driving season, a potential blow to U.S. consumers and the economy.

-Colonial transports 2.5 million barrels per day of gasoline, diesel, jet fuel and other refined products through 5,500 miles (8,850 km) of pipelines linking refiners on the Gulf Coast to the eastern and southern United States.
-It serves some of the country’s largest airports, including Atlanta’s Hartsfield Jackson Airport, the world’s busiest by passenger traffic.

 “This is as close as you can get to the jugular of infrastructure in the United States,” said Amy Myers Jaffe, research professor and managing director of the Climate Policy Lab.
 “It’s not a major pipeline.
 It’s the pipeline.”

-Colonial has engaged a cybersecurity firm to launch an investigation and contacted law enforcement and federal agencies, it said.
+Colonial said it had engaged a cybersecurity firm to help the investigation and contacted law enforcement and federal agencies.

-Cybersecurity company FireEye has been brought in to respond to the attack, the cybersecurity industry sources said.
+The cybersecurity industry sources said cybersecurity firm FireEye was brought in to respond to the attack.
 FireEye declined to comment.

+U.S. government bodies, including the FBI, said they were aware of the situation but did not yet have details of who was behind the attack.

 “We are engaged with the company and our interagency partners regarding the situation.
 This underscores the threat that ransomware poses to organizations regardless of size or sector,” said Eric Goldstein, executive assistant director of the cybersecurity division at CISA.